microsoft/FeatureManagement-Dotnet/README.md

 {
   public void ConfigureServices(IServiceCollection services) {
-      services.AddFeatureManagement()
-              .AddFeatureFilter<MyCustomizedFilter>();
+      services.AddFeatureManagement();
   }
 }
 ```

 This tells the feature manager to use the "FeatureManagement" section from the configuration for feature flag settings.
-It also registers a feature filter named `MyCustomizedFilter`.
-When filters are referenced in feature flag settings (appsettings.json) the _Filter_ part of the type name can be omitted.

 **Advanced:** The feature manager looks for feature definitions in a configuration section named "FeatureManagement".
 If the "FeatureManagement" section does not exist, the configuration will be considered empty.